PrismTech Announces Availability of Open Source DDS Community Edition v6.7 Software

 For customers needing a fully commercially supported DDS product, PrismTech also offers the Vortex™ OpenSplice™ product suite.

-Vortex is a trademark of PrismTech.
+Vortex is a trademark of PrismTech, an ADLINK Company.
 DDS and Data-Distribution Service are either registered trademarks or trademarks of Object Management Group, Inc. in the United States and/or other countries.
 All other trademarks are the property of their respective owners.